Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Approximating the Covariance Function

 where $\Fourier[\cdot]$ denotes the Fourier transform of its argument.
-If we take the Fourier transform of \eqref{eq:polynomial-expansion}, we get the following representation for the covariance operator $\op{K}$, which defines a pseudo-differential operator \citep{Shubin:1987} as a formal series of Laplacian operators:
+If we take the inverse Fourier transform of \eqref{eq:polynomial-expansion}, we get the following representation for the covariance operator $\op{K}$, which defines a pseudo-differential operator \citep{Shubin:1987} as a formal series of Laplace operators:

 In the next section we will use this representation to form a series expansion approximation for the covariance function.